logoSouthwest Environmental Limited

 Step 5 - Reporting

-We will be able to advise you of what reports you will likley require prior to planning, but we will undertake work unnecessarily.
+We will be able to advise you of what reports you will likley require prior to planning, but we will not undertake work unnecessarily.

 Another good place to check is the Environment Agencies flood risk map, this will tell you whether you are in flood risk zone, that warrants further reporting.
 Zone 1 is generally OK (below certain sizes), but Flood Risk Zones 2 and 3 will generally require the preparation of a flood risk report, to accompany your planning application.
 Other reports that can be requested by the Local Planning Authority (Find Yours), may include;